24th August 2017

 Another thing to consider when licensing to a US TV show is the performance royalties that are generated every time the show is broadcast.
 If you land a track on a huge show like Grey’s Anatomy then that episode will then be aired in hundreds of territories around the world, generating a performance royalty each time it is broadcast.
 Therefore, if you can get on the show by only charging $1k up front, but knowing you might get $5k or more from the subsequent performance royalties it’s often a clever and savvy deal to do.

-And to bring it back to the beginning of this rather lengthy post; each one of those territories the show is broadcast in will have their own PRO, therefore having a publisher who registers your copyrights in many PROs around the world will mean you get paid quicker.
+And to bring it back to the beginning of this rather lengthy post; each one of those territories the show is broadcast in will have their own PRO, therefore having a publisher who registers your copyrights in many PROs around the world as possible will mean you get paid quicker.
 Yet another reason why you should use Sentric.
 Lovely.

 Now you know how sync works, why not read this post on ‘How To Land A Sync Deal In 9 Steps’.